crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 - [ ] Consider caching a run if caching is enabled in configuration
 - [ ] Consider allowing alt text for ImageView
 - [ ] Update documentation
-- [ ] Update the framework to make it possible to restrict visible automations and batches based on a token via display.authorization.function = check.authorize and display.authorization.groups
 - [ ] Consider using cookie prefixes for secure authentication https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#cookie_prefixes
-- [ ] Load the token from a cookie or from the url
-- [ ] Save authorization keys into input folder or debug folder or auth folder or authorization path so that scripts can use it
-- [ ] Implement programmable forms with progressive disclosure in the framework
-- [ ] Handle http errors using `add_exception_view`
 - [ ] Need to be able to see errors
 - [ ] Document steps for creating a new automation
 - [ ] Pull from repository if option is enabled
-- [ ] Make it possible for author to override mapbox version
 - [ ] Review legacy code to check whether we missed anything
 - [ ] Consider crosscompute:// url scheme
 - [ ] Make it possible to click on different svg elements and show information
 - [ ] Consider splitting views into crosscompute-views to allow alternate versions of all the view plugins
 - [ ] Consider cookiecutter
-- [ ] Consider compatibility with gunicorn
 - [ ] Autogenerate datasets/batches.csv if requested during configure
 - [ ] Implement count/index variables
 - [ ] Consider making it possible to embed via ajax instead of iframe for consistent styling
-- [ ] Update example forms
-- [ ] Implement ipynb forms

 # Lessons